MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 ### <a id="macaddress-mismatch-online"></a> Solution 1: Fix NIC MAC address mismatch by using serial console

 1. Access the serial console of the VM.
-The networking is down but the login prompt is still available.
+The networking is down, but the login prompt is still available.
-2. Sign in to the VM with correct credentials.
+2. Sign in to the VM with the correct credentials.
 3. Switch to the root account or user account with sudo access.
 4. Go to the */etc/cloud/cloud.cfg.d* directory.

 5. Considering [Linux partner images](/azure/virtual-machines/linux/endorsed-distros) are used, open and edit the following files:

-    - *91-azure_datasource.cfg* for RHEL based distribution.
+    - *91-azure_datasource.cfg* for RHEL-based distribution.
-    - *90_dpkg.cfg* for Debian and Ubuntu based distribution.
+    - *90_dpkg.cfg* for Debian and Ubuntu-based distribution.

-6. If the `apply_network_config` parameter is set to false, set it to true.
+6. If the `apply_network_config` parameter is set to false, then set it to true.
 If nothing is specified, the default value is set to true.
 This setting will ensure that the new MAC address is applied to the networking configuration on the next reboot.

 7. Generally, a NIC MAC address would only change if a NIC is deleted/added by the administrator or a NIC is updated in the backend.
 If network configuration via cloud-init isn't desired, and the `apply_network_config` parameter needs to be set to false, delete the */var/lib/cloud/instance/obj.pkl* file and reboot the system.